Table of Contents

 - Guidebook: Lately they’re digital so they go with the Kindle.
 I find an iPad much more useful during the planning phase.

-- National park pass: The numbers usually don’t make it worthwhile, but do look into an annual pass if you’ll be hitting a lot of national parks.
+- National park pass: The numbers usually don’t make it worthwhile, but when hitting five parks in one trip an annual pass made sense.
+And now that Steve qualifies as a senior, we have a lifetime pass.

 Gear for Activities